 While wielding a camera over the last decade, I've discovered what it is that I do: I seek out and celebrate dedication to improvement.
-I'm grateful to work with a variety of talented teams, from brands like lululemon and Onnit, who are dedicated to bolstering the human potential, to Olympic athletes dedicated to being world class in their sport, to local brands dedicated to offering their customers unparalleled service, I'm continually impressed with their unwavering dedication to improvement, and grateful to be able to contribute.
+I'm grateful to work with a variety of talented teams, from world-class brands like lululemon, YETI, and Onnit, to Olympic athletes dedicated to being the top in their sport, to local brands dedicated to offering their customers unparalleled service, I'm continually impressed with their unwavering dedication to improvement, and grateful to be able to contribute.

 I approach photography as a sculptor approaches a block of marble.
 “Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away” (Antoine de Saint-Exupery).
 A perfect photograph communicates with every element and contains nothing superfluous.
 Whether working with a team of creatives to execute a shared vision, or providing everything from concept to retouching, I love the process.